-Metropolitan areas account for 85.7 percent of the U.S. population and more than 90 percent of employment, income, and production of goods and services (source: U.S. Conference of Mayors, Jan.
-20, 2016).
+Metropolitan areas account for nearly 86% of the U.S. population and around 90% of employment, income, and production of goods and services (source: U.S. Conference of Mayors, Sept.
+30, 2019).
 Growing congestion and reduced travel reliability, along with deteriorating infrastructure, threaten the ability of regions and the nation to compete globally.
 Metropolitan areas must play a stronger role in the nation's transportation programs, both in the authority to direct investment and demonstrate accountability for the system's performance.